ngedwin98/DataAnalysis.jl/README.md

-# dataprocessing-utils
-Julia utils for processing data, especially time traces
+Julia utils for processing and analyzing data, especially time traces